olewsaa/Yacht-computer/IoToB/Temperature/README.md

 there is no restart implemented.

 ### Prototype
 The picture below show the prototype with 1W power converter installed.
 This turned out to be too little power for the wifi initialisation, 200 mA is not enough.
 After replacing it with a 3W unit it works fine.
+However, after a couple of years usage it turns out that the peak spike power required by the wifi transmitter is more than the 3W unit can live with.
+A 470 µF capacitor is installed to help out with spike surge, the 1205 converter can tackle up to 2200 µF so even two 470 capcitors can be installed.

 ![prototype](https://github.com/olewsaa/Yacht-computer/blob/master/img/Temperature-NTC.png
 "prototype to be installed")